Trans or non-binary? Facing a barrier to a service, or experiencing discrimination, based on your gender identity? The Trans Advocacy Service can help

 - Is over 18 years of age

 The majority of our advocacy support is delivered face to face out of our building in Manchester.
 Advocates can travel to meetings within the Great Manchester area only.
 We can support up to two people at a time over telephone/ email-so we can still support you, even if you are unable to travel to our building.

 How to Access the Service

 If you want to access the Trans Advocacy Service, you can do this in two ways.
 To access trans advocacy sessions you will need to fill in a referral form.
 You will be contacted shortly after and invited to come in for an assessment.
 Please click here for our referral form if you only want to access the trans advocacy service.
 Please click here for our self referral form if you want to access multiple services.
-If you have an issue that could be resolved through a one-off advice session, you can make an appointment for a trans advocacy pop- in or come to our trans advocacy surgery which runs on the third Tuesday of the month from 5 pm – 7 pm.
+If you have an issue that could be resolved through one or two one hour advice sessions, you can make an appointment for a trans advocacy 'pop- in'.

 We also accept service to service referrals for professionals who wish to refer an individual into our trans advocacy Service.
 Please click here for our service to service referral form

 If you need some help but aren’t sure which service is best to use, our initial assessment provides information and support to help you get access to the services you need, or you can contact us on firstname.lastname@example.org to ask any questions.